Bushfire zones NSW

 - KEEP all bushfire and emergency numbers at the ready, download the RFS smartphone app, and keep up to date with NSW Incident Alerts on Facebook.

 Building in a bushfire zone doesn't need to be stressful or complicated.
 We're here to help.

-The concept of building in a bushfire prone area can be a concern for new homeowners.
+The concept of building a BAL Home in bushfire prone area can be a concern for new homeowners.
 However, it doesn’t need to be challenging, complicated, or stressful.
 At Montgomery Homes, we have decades of experience building in high risk areas and we have developed effective home building methods to keep you safe during bushfire season.

-As one of the only project home builders who can build in all BAL areas, you can rest assured knowing your home build is in good hands.
+As one of the only project home builders who can build in all BAL classifications, you can rest assured knowing your home build is in good hands.